rails/rails/guides/source/configuring.md

 Otherwise, in every request Rails walks the application tree to check if anything has changed.

-On Linux and Mac OS X no additional gems are needed, but some are required [for *BSD](https://github.com/guard/listen#on-bsd) and [for Windows](https://github.com/guard/listen#on-windows).
+On Linux and macOS no additional gems are needed, but some are required [for *BSD](https://github.com/guard/listen#on-bsd) and [for Windows](https://github.com/guard/listen#on-windows).